One of the most effective ways to learn is through practice, lots of it.

 - Our Offers section also features the latest deals offered by third party CFA prep providers

-Finally, remember that we also give away free practice tests to our readers for all CFA levels!
+Finally, remember that we also give away free practice tests to our readers for all CFA levels, thanks to our partner IFT!

 Hope the above insights helps you with your CFA exam prep.
 Do make sure to save the last 4 weeks prior to the exam day for doing all the mock exams and revision.